Searchbreed

 Feeding a Dachshund

-Small breed with major back issues. ~300-550 kcal/day.
-Weight management is critical for spinal health.
+Small breed with major back issues.
+Calorie needs vary with size, age, neuter status, and activity; weight management is critical for spinal health.

 Key nutrients